hiroppy/slides/slides/node-esm/slides/05-esm-node.md

 ---

 <!-- note
-You can not use Node.js specific variables that were available until now.
+You can not use Node.js specific variables / that were available until now.
 Such as, `require`, `module`, `exports`, `__dirname`, and `__filename`.
-These variables will become `undefined` when you write in ESM.
+These variables will become `undefined` / when you write in ESM.

 To use these variables in ESM, you can use `import.meta` or `createRequireFromPath` to reproduce the same behavior.
 If you want to get a file path, you can use `import.meta.url`.
-This is an ESM specification and currently exists in stage-3 of TC39.
+This is an ESM specification / and currently exists in stage-3 of TC39.
 If you want to use `require` syntax in ESM, you can use `createRequireFromPath` method.
-By passing a based path as an argument, This function returns an executable `require` method based on passed a based path.
+By passing a based path as an argument, This function returns an executable `require` method / based on passed the argument.
 -->

 ## Invalid variables